armstrtw/CppBugs/README.rst

 Features
 ========

 CppBugs attempts to make writing mcmc models as painless as possible.
-It incorporates features from both WinBugs and PyMC requring users to implment only two class methds: update and logp.
+It incorporates features from both WinBugs and PyMC and requires users only to implment an update method which resembles the model section of a WinBUGS script.

 * CppBugs is extremely fast.
 Typically between 20x and 100x faster than equivalent WinBugs or PyMC models.